 Is your student having trouble paying attention or seem to always need to be touching something or playing with something?
-They may have a sensory need that needs to be satisfied in order to help them pay attention.
+They may have a sensory need that is interfering with their ability to pay attention.
 A fidget may be the answer.
-Fidgets are anything that can help to regulate a child's sensory nervous system.
 A fidget may be some sort of plastic object, squishy item, something that requires tactile manipulation or just something that has a sensory quality that is appealing to a child.
 Holding this object helps to distract their brain in a good way so that the child can concentrate.
-If you think this might help, check out our "Fidget Box" in the Conquerors Room.
+If you think this might help, check out our fidget drawer in room 228.